 Just carrots, onions, garlic, tomatoes, broth, and bacon are all you need for homemade tomato soup.
 It’s deliciously rich in flavor and comes together in just under an hour.

-And hallo, last month of soup weather.
+And hallo, soup weather.
 Right?
 RIGHT?
 Although, let’s be honest – I would not be sad if I ended up eating this for 12 out of 12 months of the year.
 This homemade tomato soup could love me all year long.

-I based this recipe off of the cream of tomato soup recipe in The New Classics cookbook by Saveur, because if you might remember, I got that book for Christmas and I’m working my way through it, reading it literally cover to cover.
+I based this recipe off of the cream of tomato soup recipe in The New Classics cookbook by Saveur (affiliate link) and yes I’ve essentially read this cookbook cover to cover.
 Reading a cookbook like this cover to cover essentially means cooking it cover to cover, which is possibly the best thing that ever did happen to me.
-This book has been my 2015 Cooking Energy Love Source.
-I’m just constantly inspired by it.

 Can I blow your mind for a second?
 This homemade tomato soup starts with bacon.
 B-a-c-o-n.
 Tomato soup // bacon // it just works.
 These are the delicious ways in which Saveur inspires.